Harvard Law School and Harvard Business School

 Students in the joint degree program are enrolled in and take classes at both schools during each of their upper-level semesters of the third and fourth years (with the exception of the Law School Winter Term) of the joint degree program.
 The requirements for each school and the program are as follows:

 Joint degree students must earn no fewer than 52 additional credits including 36 Law School classroom credits of which no fewer than 18 must be earned in the first year of combined upper-level study.
-The total number of classroom credits includes the required minimum of two credits to satisfy the Professional Responsibility Requirement, credits from the required winter term (provided that the course chosen offers classroom credits) and credits from the Joint Degree Program Seminar, if applicable.
+The total number of classroom credits includes the required minimum of two credits to satisfy the Professional Responsibility Requirement, credits from the required winter term (provided that the course chosen offers classroom credits), credits from the upper-level International and Comparative Law Requirement, and credits from the Joint Degree Program Seminar, if applicable.
 Classroom credits include those connected to courses, seminars and reading groups, but not writing or clinical credits.

 Students must be enrolled in a minimum of 10 total credits each semester in Law School, Business School, or other authorized courses.
 It is recommended that no fewer than six of these be Law School classroom credits toward the requirement of 36 classroom credits.
 Students should complete a minimum of 20 total Law School credits each year in order to ensure a balanced program of study.